-

 As hostile takeovers are not common, there has been little or no experience on protective measures.
 However, certain bylaws and directors’ agreements contain provisions such as poison pills or “sale of crown jewels” that can be activated upon a hostile takeover.

 Additionally, directors and executive officers may have golden parachute clauses in their employment agreements that entitle them to severance payments if they are terminated from their positions due to a change in control of the company.
-Under Peruvian law, there are no specific regulations or guidelines from competent governmental authorities regarding the inclusion of golden parachute clauses in Peru.
-However, Peruvian Labor Courts have recognized golden parachute clauses in employment agreements, including those between companies and executives.
+Under Peruvian law, there are no specific regulations or guidelines from competent governmental agencies regarding the inclusion of golden parachute clauses in Peru.
+However, Peruvian Labor Courts have recognised golden parachute clauses in employment agreements, including those between companies and executives.

 -